hdrpknc/Reference-work/extension.md

 - [ ] register new service
 - [ ] get system alias to q also
 > * go to `/n/iwfnd/maint_service`
 > * choose your service -> click on customizing -> toggle out 'standardsystem' -> save
+>   toggle in 'standardsystem' -> save
 #### extend app
 - [ ] create extension project in webide
 __________________________________